 In most cases, your central content hub will be your website.
 This is where you post the majority of your content before you repurpose it for use elsewhere.
 For example, you could give blog articles, videos, and infographics a home on different pages on your website.
 Once you have built a central home for this content, you can decide how to distribute it to the rest of your platforms.

-Many brands also have online newsrooms on their website, and these can also make good content hubs.
-With an online newsroom, you can share information that both journalists and your target audience would find useful.
+Many brands also have online newsrooms on their website.
+These make good content hubs.
+With an online newsroom, you can share information that journalists and your target audience find useful.
 For example, you can share the history of your company and details about the team behind it.
-You can also share press releases as well as details of any previous press coverage which your company has earned.
+You can also share press releases and details of any previous press coverage your company has earned.
 Proof of press release coverage is a good source of social proof for any journalists considering writing a story about you in the present.

-Having a home for this content makes it easier for curious website visitors to find what they’re looking for.
-It also increases the chances that they will stumble upon content that is related to their original search.
+Having a home for this content makes it easier for curious website visitors to find information.
+It also increases the chances that they will stumble upon content related to their original search.
 In addition, a central content hub increases your SEO optimization by helping search engines find and rank your content.

 c) Experiment with different strategies